Revisiting the Neural Tangent Kernel: the role of large width and depth: Abstract

 \section{Abstract}

-Overparameterized fully-connected neural networks have been shown to behave like kernel models when trained with gradient descent, under mild conditions on the width, the learning rate, and the parameter initialization.
-In the limit of infinitely large widths and small learning rate, the kernel that is obtained allows to represent the output of the learned model with a closed-form solution.
-This closed-form solution hinges on the invertibility of the limiting kernel, a property that often holds on real-world datasets.
-In this work, we analyze the sensitivity of large ReLU networks to increasing depths by characterizing the corresponding limiting kernel.
-Our theoretical results demonstrate that the normalized limiting kernel approaches the matrix of ones.
-In contrast, they show the corresponding closed-form solution approaches a fixed limit on the sphere.
-We empirically evaluate the order of magnitude in network depth required to observe this convergent behavior, and we describe the essential properties that enable the generalization of our results to other kernels.
+Overparameterized fully-connected neural networks have been shown to behave like kernel models when trained with gradient descent, assuming standard scaling conditions on the width, the learning rate, and the parameter initialization.
+In the limit of infinitely large widths and infinitesimal learning rate, the obtained kernel provides a description of the learned model's output via a closed-form solution dependent on the architecture and the activation function.
+The Neural Tangent Kernel, central to this description, remains constant throughout training, a phenomenon that is referred to as ``lazy training'' or within the ``lazy regime''.
+Prior works show that the ``lazy regime'' leads to non-varying hidden neuron activations in infinitely-wide networks.
+Moreover, as infinitely-wide networks increase in depth, the Neural Tangent Kernel induces a closed-form solution that is data-independent, hence trivial.
+The Neural Tangent Kernel seemingly fails to describe the complexity of overparameterized artificial neural networks on two distinct axes: large widths and large depths.
+In this work, we challenge these two conclusions and open the door to re-evaluating the Neural Tangent Kernel's role in describing the output of overparameterized neural networks.
+Specifically, we show experimentally that while deviations in the activations of individual hidden neurons vanish, the aggregate norm of these deviations does not.
+We support this finding with a theoretical result showing that the activations of the last hidden layer do not remain constant with probability 1.
+Furthermore, we demonstrate that properly scaling the depth and stopping time in infinitely-wide ReLU networks yields a well-behaved, non-trivial output at large dataset sizes.
+We empirically evaluate the stability of this behavior on large datasets, and we describe the essential properties that enable the generalization of our results to other kernels.